bpbpublications/Python-for-Cybersecurity-Cookbook/README.md

 # Python for Cybersecurity Cookbook

-Learn how to use Python for vulnerability scanning, malware analysis, penetration testing, and more
+Learn how to use Python for vulnerability scanning, malware analysis, reverse engineering, penetration testing, and more.

 This is the repository for [Python for Cybersecurity Cookbook ](https://bpbonline.com/products/python-for-cybersecurity-cookbook?variant=42871439524040),published by BPB Publications.